Justin McCarthy (American historian): Armenian genocide

 Michael M. Gunter congratulated Justin McCarthy for Muslim and Minorities: "His work is clearly the best available on the subject and merits the close attention of any serious, disinterested scholar"; and "his figure" of the Armenian losses (600,000) "is probably the most accurate we have."
 Justin McCarthy's work on the demography of Anatolian populations, especially the Armenians, was also recommended by Gilles Veinstein, professor of Ottoman history at the Collège de France.
-Both Gunter and Veinstein have been accused of holding denialist positions on the Armenian genocide.
+Both Gunter and Veinstein have engaged in the Armenian genocide denial.